 Kushchenko tried to put together a deal with the NBA in 2006 which for still unexplained reasons fell apart at the last minute.
 As Thomsen described it in a profile of Kushchenko: "CSKA would put up close to $10 million to serve as host of NBA events in Moscow, including the charitable youth event Basketball Without Borders and preseason exhibitions involving NBA teams.
 NBA and CSKA officials would work side by side in Moscow, enabling the Americans to grow their league in Russia while providing CSKA with expertise in transforming basketball into a market-based business.
 CSKA games would be broadcast in the U.S. on NBA TV."
 In many ways, Prokhorov's purchase of the Nets is the final culmination of that aborted deal.

 When Prokhorov sold off his interest in Norilsk Nickel, his control of CSKA passed to RusAl, the aluminum giant.
-As a result, Kushchenko left CSKA in 2009 and became executive director of the Russian Biathlon Union, which Prokhorov heads.
+As a result, Kushchenko left CSKA in 2009 and became executive director of the Russian Biathlon Union, which Prokhorov headed.
+Both men left the Biathlon Union in 2014 after the Sochi Olympics.
+Russian won one gold medal in the final biathlon event.
 He also works with Prokhorov on various other matters, like the Association of Student Basketball, the Russian version of the NCAA, and the Mikhail Prokhorov Foundation.

 Pavlova is the daughter of a Russian translator.
 She grew up in Russia and at the Russian embassy in Washington, where her father was stationed.
 Most recently, she was a partner at Jackson Consulting Group, a San Francisco-based investment banker.
 Previously, Pavlova was the Head of Google Strategic Partnerships in Russia, becoming the first Google employee in Russia.
 Prior to Google, she served as a Managing Director at Shoreline Pacific Institutional Finance and as a Portfolio Manager at Wentworth, Hauser and Violich where she focused on middle market equities.
 (She also took time off to travel the world, according to a recent profile.
 She spent time in Italy, Bhutan, Nepal, Tibet, Argentina, Montenegro, Croatia, and Great Britain.)

 She endeared herself to Nets fans in November 2012 when she helped two international fans who had flown to the US hoping to attend the opening game at Barclays Center.
-During the playoffs, she sat with members of Loud and Proud.
+During the playoffs, she sat with members of Loud and Proud and played a big role in their transitioning to the Brooklyn Brigade.

-Friel is a recent addition to the Nets board, being nominated by Prokhorov in 2011.
-Friel runs investment banker Rothschild's Russian operations out of Moscow.
+Friel is a recent addition to the Nets board, being nominated by Prokhorov in 2011, at around the same time as Kushchenko was named.
+An American citizen, Friel runs investment banking operations at Prokhorov's Renaissance Capital, coming on board in July 2015.
+For a decade, he had run investment banker Rothschild's Russian operations out of Moscow.

 At Rothschild, he worked with Prokhorov and ONEXIM on various financial issues related to Prokhorov's mining interests, most particularly RusAl, the aluminum company.